 20 | Tesla | $2,800 | $233 |

-Used are generally more affordable than new vehicles if they aren't too old.
-So, if you are looking to save, consider buying a used car.
-According to autobytel.com, here is a list of used cars to consider:
+Used cars are generally more affordable than new cars if they aren't too old.
+So, if you are looking to save, consider buying a used car or used pickup truck.
+The Buick Lucerne can have rates as low as $65 monthly compared to the Camry, which is around $201 monthly.

 Vehicle | Premium* | Monthly Payment |